ACCOUNTING ENTRIES

 These ratios measure the ability of the firm to meet its:

-1. Current of working capital ratio
+1. Current or working capital ratio

-Current ratio = (Current Assets)/(Current Liabilities).
+Current ratio = (Current Assets) / (Current Liabilities)

 The current ratio provides a better index of a company’s ability to pay current debts than does the absolute amount of working capital.